International Moving to Dominican Republic

 Fishing opportunities are everywhere in the D. R, and if you love fishing, this might have been one of your reasons for moving there.
 Make sure that the gear that you send is clean.

 American appliance will work in the D. R. We recommend that you send updated communications equipment.

 You are permitted to send your car to the Dominican Republic.
 If you have lived outside of the country for three years and are a returning citizen, you will be able to import a car with an exemption from the tax burden on the car.
 If you qualify for this, your car can not be more than five years old and should have been owned by you for six months or more.

 If you don’t qualify for the tax exemption, you can still import a car, but you will be charged 20% of the car’s value (including shipping and insurance costs).
 Don’t forget to insure your car when shipping it, as damage might occur.
 This is true whether you have a tax exemption or not.
 Also, keep in mind that shipping insurance is different from regular insurance, and you can ensure the replacement value of the car, so you should ensure your car for the amount that car would cost to buy right now in the D. R.

 You can also send other vehicles.
 Most cars will fit into your shipping container.
 Motorcycles should be crated when placed within your shipping container.
 You must have a motorcycle license if sending one.
 The Dominican Republic has a modern road infrastructure, and there is no real need for specialty cars unless you prefer them.

 Any vehicle that is sent must be cleared for export.
 Depending upon your origin state, this could include light motorcycles and trailers.

 Dominican Republic Customs and Regulations

-The Dominican Republic has a fairly straight forward policy allowing American to retire there.
-You will have to show a minimal income around $1500 for an individual and another few hundred for each additional person.
+The Dominican Republic has a fairly straightforward policy allowing Americans to retire there.
+You will have to show a minimum income of around $1500 for an individual and another few hundred for each additional person.